orjangj/cookbook/security/secure_boot.md

 author(s), nor does it imply that the products mentioned are necessarily the best available for the purpose.

-## Scope
+## Scope & Audience

-This document is mostly targeting Secure Boot for embedded systems such as microcontrollers or application processors used in IoT edge devices.
+This document is mostly targeting secure boot for embedded systems such as microcontrollers or application processors used in IoT edge devices.
 However, many of the principles discussed within this document are applicable to other general purpose computing systems.

-## Audience

 The primary audience for this document are embedded security engineers and system architects.
 However, other hardware/software engineers may benefit from reading this document as well.

 ## Introduction